1. Introduction

 This view offers text encoding and formatting functions, enabling the risk analysis target to be contextualised with well-formatted texts that will be documented in the deliverables.

-Access to the text formatting functions (bold, italics, paragraph, text size, etc.).
-The quality of the encoding directly affects that of the deliverable.
+1. Access to the text formatting functions (bold, italics, paragraph, text size, etc.).
+The quality of the encoding has a direct impact on the quality of the deliverable.

-This stage is divided into three separate parts which structures the data collection necessary for understanding the context to analyse.
-It is advisable to chair a working party of 5 to 10 people (depending on the organisation), bringing together the members of management, IT, risk management department (if it exists), the heads of departments or key personnel.
+This stage is divided into three parts to structure the data collection needed for understanding the analysis context.
+It is recommended to lead a working group of 5 to 10 people (depending on the organization), bringing together management members, IT staff, the risk management department (if applicable), and heads of departments or key personnel.

-: Enables the threats to be reviewed from a general viewpoint and, possibly, to evaluate by default in the future model (for more information, see Threats Assessment). -
+2. Threats Assessment: It allows threats to be reviewed from a general perspective and, if necessary, to be evaluated by default in the future model (for more information, see Threats Assessment).

 The assessment of trends provides a series of questions to establish the context from a very general perspective.
 These questions highlight the selection of key assets which must be taken into account during the analysis, the security criteria, as well as a few indicators concerning the motives of the attack and the external context of the target.
 This list is not exhaustive; you can add questions of your choice at the end of the page.